-College Procurement Strategic Objectives College Strategic Objectives Public Procurement Strategy for Scotland Objectives To work with budget holders, colleagues and suppliers to engage early to reduce risk, deliver innovation and best value through the development of an effective and co-ordinated purchasing effort within the College to support the delivery of a successful student journey.
-2) Delivering a Successful Student Journey.
-4) Creating a Thriving College Community.
-Good for Businesses and their Employees : Maximise the impact of procurement to boost a green, inclusive and wellbeing economy, promoting and enabling innovation in procurement.
-Good for Society : Ensure that we are efficient, effective and forward thinking through continuous improvement to help achieve a fairer and more equal society.
-To sustain and further develop partnerships and collaboration within the sector, with other publicly funded bodies and suppliers to deliver best value to users of procurement services.
-Leading on the Economic Recovery.
-Driving a Sustainable Future.
-Good for Businesses and their Employees : Maximise the impact of procurement to boost a green, inclusive and wellbeing economy, promoting and enabling innovation in procurement.
-Open and Connected : Ensure procurement in Scotland is open, transparent and connected at local, national and international levels.
-3) To embed sound ethical, social and environmental procurement practices within the College to comply with relevant Scottish and UK legislation in performance of the sustainable procurement duty and to support our journey to net-zero climate emissions.
-Leading on the Economic Recovery.
-Driving a Sustainable Future.
-Good for Businesses and their Employees : Maximise the impact of procurement to boost a green, inclusive and wellbeing economy, promoting and enabling innovation in procurement.
-Good for Places and Communities : Maximising the impact of procurement with strong community engagement and development to deliver social and economic outcomes as a means to drive wellbeing by creating quality employment and skills.
-Good for Society : Ensure that we are efficient, effective and forward thinking through continuous improvement to help achieve a fairer and more equal society.
+College Procurement Strategic Objectives College Strategic Objectives 1 To maximise value for money through efficient, transparent, and compliant practices that reduce risk to support the delivery of an excellent student experience.
+We will deliver an excellent student experience for all learners.
+We will drive transformation to deliver a sustainable future.
+Good for Businesses and their Employees: Maximise the impact of procurement to boost a green, inclusive and wellbeing economy, promoting and enabling innovation in procurement.
+Good for Society: Ensure that we are efficient, effective and forward thinking through continuous improvement to help achieve a fairer and more equal society.
+Open and Connected: Ensure procurement in Scotland is open, transparent and connected at local, national and international levels.
+2 To strengthen collaboration and partnerships across the College, within the sector, with other publicly funded bodies and suppliers to deliver shared value and innovation.
+We will grow through innovation and entrepreneurship.
+We will deliver an excellent student experience for all learners.
+We will drive transformation to deliver a sustainable future.
+Good for Businesses and their Employees: Maximise the impact of procurement to boost a green, inclusive and wellbeing economy, promoting and enabling innovation in procurement.
+Open and Connected: Ensure procurement in Scotland is open, transparent and connected at local, national and international levels.
+Good for Places and Communities: Maximising the impact of procurement with strong community engagement and development to deliver social and economic outcomes as a means to drive wellbeing by creating quality employment and skills.
+3 To embed responsible procurement practices into all procurement activity ensuring compliance with Scottish and UK legislation, fulfilling our sustainable procurement duty and advancing the College's commitment to achieving tnet-zero emissions We will focus on people, promoting equality, integrity & wellbeing.
+We will drive transformation to deliver a sustainable future.
+Good for Businesses and their Employees: Maximise the impact of procurement to boost a green, inclusive and wellbeing economy, promoting and enabling innovation in procurement.
+Good for Places and Communities: Maximising the impact of procurement with strong community engagement and development to deliver social and economic outcomes as a means to drive wellbeing by creating quality employment and skills.
+Good for Society: Ensure that we are efficient, effective and forward thinking through continuous improvement to help achieve a fairer and more equal society.